MacGuffin-Underscore/DelugeScreenPio/README.md

 **** WARNING: This battery's connections are backwards for adafruit boards, if you buy this one you will have to switch the red and black wires in the JST connector or it will fry your board.
 Always check polarity before plugging in.

 ## Known Bugs
 Code is still freezing up after a time.
-It may be leaking memory somewhere.
-I am tracking it down now and hopefully will have this bug fixed before anyone builds it :p
+Seems to be a problem with EZ_USB_MIDI_HOST library with serial output.
+Serial2 seems to be stable enough, though I don't have a debug probe so I will be testing on serial still.

 ## Planned Features
 - 7 Segment display support